Revolutionary War Re-enactment

 Between 200 to 300 volunteer re-enactors from the North West Territory Alliance descended upon Vicksburg from Saturday, June 24, 2017, to Sunday late afternoon to demonstrate, perform, educate, and live as they were in the Northwest Territory in the lead up to conflict between the King of England and the Patriots.

 They kicked off the event with a Fue de Joie on Friday evening at dusk, when all of the re-enactors fired their guns into the air to signal the opening of the two-day event.

 A Fue de Joie is a rifle salute fired by soldiers on a ceremonial occasion, each soldier firing in succession along the ranks to make a continuous sound.
 The Feu de Joie - literally, 'the firing of joy' - began with companies discharging their muskets one soldier at a time, going from right to left and back to front, hundreds of years ago.

-There will be a reenactment in the Historic Village.
+There was an reenactment in the Historic Village.

 There will be a parade beginning at 10:30AM from the Historic Village to downtown Vicksburg and back to the Historic Village.

-There will be performances by the music groups in the morning and afternoon.
-A fashion show is planned along with two artillery demonstrations.
-The highlight for the re-enactors will be a Seneca Run in the woods behind the camps.
-This will be open to the public to watch the skirmishing.
+There were performances by the music groups in the morning and afternoon.
+A fashion show was enjoyed, along with two artillery demonstrations.
+The highlight for the re-enactors was a Seneca Run in the woods behind the camps.